Updated April 2026

 Smart Monitoring

 Where internet is available, smart cameras, water leak sensors and temperature monitors can alert you to problems early.
-Some insurers view this favourably, though it is not typically a policy requirement.
+Some insurers view this favourably, although it is not typically a formal policy requirement.

-A side-by-side comparison of NZ insurers that cover holiday homes and secondary residences.
+A side-by-side comparison of Australian insurers that cover holiday homes and secondary residences.

 Provider Holiday Home Cover Unoccupancy Period Rental Use Best For

-AA Insurance House insurance with holiday home option 60 days Short-term letting with notification All-rounder
+Allianz Home insurance with holiday home option 60 days Short-term letting with notification Flexible options

-AMI House insurance - secondary residence 60 days Must disclose rental use Trusted brand
+NRMA Home insurance - secondary residence 60 days Must disclose rental use NSW/ACT focus

-State House insurance - holiday home disclosure 60 days Must disclose rental use Nationwide
+Suncorp Home insurance - holiday home disclosure 60 days Must disclose rental use QLD strong presence

-In-depth look at providers that cover holiday homes and secondary residences in New Zealand.
+In-depth look at providers that cover holiday homes and secondary residences in Australia.

 Multi-policy discount